-An investigation brings Robie to the thief’s next probable target: Frances “Francie” Stevens (Grace Kelly, left), an icy-hot American heiress who coyly invites Robie to a picnic in the hills overlooking the sea.
+An investigation brings Robie to the thief’s next probable target: Frances “Francie” Stevens (Grace Kelly), an icy-hot American heiress who coyly invites Robie to a picnic in the hills overlooking the sea.
 Wicker hamper stashed in the trunk, the two take off through the sun-drenched landscape in her sleek convertible, police trailing closely behind.
 But Francie is unfazed.
 White-gloved hands on the steering wheel, she swerves past buses, pedestrians, poultry, and narrow cliff-side passes, and leaves the French cops in the dust.

 She soon pulls into a quiet, secluded spot overlooking tiled rooftops, bougainvilleas, and blue water.
 After smoothing her hair with a comb from her purse, she serves lunch.